 Source: GlobalData Patent Analytics

-Freezio is one of the leading patent filers in the beverage pods space.
-Some other key patent filers include PepsiCo, JDE Peet's, Kraft Heinz, and Nestle.
+Freezio is the leading patent filer in beverage pods.
+Some other key patent filers in the space include PepsiCo, JDE Peet's, Kraft Heinz, and Nestle.
 Recently, Nestle introduced a new coffee machine called Neo, which uses coffee pods that are paper-based, home-compostable and use 70% less packaging.

-In terms of application diversity, Royal DSM leads the pack, while Anheuser-Busch InBev and Mondelez International stand in the second and third positions, respectively.
-By means of geographic reach, Freezio holds the top position, followed by Anheuser-Busch InBev and Kraft Heinz.
+In terms of application diversity, Royal DSM leads the pack, while Anheuser-Busch InBev and Pentair stand in second and third positions, respectively.
+By means of geographic reach, Freezio holds the top position, followed by Anheuser-Busch InBev and PepsiCo.

 Beverage pods will potentially become an important aspect in the consumer industry.
 With consumers increasingly seeking convenient and easy-to-prepare beverage products, beverage pods will gain increased acceptance among consumers.

-To further understand the key Robotics and technologies disrupting the consumer industry, access GlobalData’s latest thematic research report on Robotics in Consumer.
+To further understand the key themes and technologies disrupting the consumer industry, access GlobalData’s latest thematic research report on Consumer.